openhwgroup/cv-hpdcache/rtl/tb/README.md

-# Verilator-compatible testbench for the HPDcache block
+# Verilator-Compatible Testbench for the HPDcache

 This is a Verilator-compatible (with SystemC) testbench for the HPDcache block.